 An offshore call center takes on some business processes such as customer service, lead generation, technical support, and human resource management.
 As such, they work to bring on new clients and retain existing ones.

 These call centers are well-equipped to handle customer inquiries and concerns.
-And they have the most advanced virtual call center software and tools that support call management, performance monitoring, data security, and more.
+And they have the most advanced software and tools that support call management, performance monitoring, data security, and more.

 What Services Does a Call Center BPO Offer?